phenobarbital/python-datamodel/README.md

-# DataModels
+# DataModel
-DataModels is a simple library based on python +3.7 to use Dataclass-syntax for interacting with Data, using the same syntax of Dataclass, users can write Python Objects and work with Data in the same way, is a reimplementation of python Dataclasses supporting true inheritance (without decorators), true composition and other good features.
+DataModel is a simple library based on python +3.7 to use Dataclass-syntax for interacting with Data, using the same syntax of Dataclass, users can write Python Objects and work with Data in the same way, is a reimplementation of python Dataclasses supporting true inheritance (without decorators), true composition and other good features.